- Specific Materiality

 Supporting Employees Balancing Work and Home

-Supporting childcare through systems and the workplace environment
+Supporting childcare by improving the systems and the workplace environment

-In recognition of these efforts, in March 2015 as well as April 2007 and May 2011 Japan's Minister of Health, Labour and Welfare certified Osaka Gas as a company that actively supports childcare for its employees in accordance with the Law for Measures to Support the Development of the Next Generation, entitling the Company to use a special logo from the Ministry.
-Moreover, Osaka Gas has been continuing to support employees in achieving a balance between work and childcare in line with its 4th Action Plan (from January 2015 to March 2018).
+In recognition of these efforts, Osaka Gas was certified four times by Japan’s Minister of Health, Labour and Welfare as a company that actively supports childcare for its employees in accordance with the Act for Measures to Support the Development of the Next Generation.
+Osaka Gas intends to support employees in achieving a balance between work and childcare in line with its 5th Action Plan (from April 2018 to March 2021).

 “Back-to-Work Support Program” includes advice from managers